More Democrats crack open door for Biden presidential run

 WASHINGTON (Reuters) - More prominent Democrats on Sunday cracked open the door for Vice President Joe Biden to enter the race for the Democratic presidential nomination as party front-runner Hillary Clinton battled questions over her use of a private email server.

-California Governor Jerry Brown told NBC’s Meet the Press program that, if he were Biden, he would give “very serious consideration” to a presidential run.
+California Governor Jerry Brown told NBC’s Meet the Press program that Biden should give “very serious consideration” to a presidential run.

 Brown said the email saga surrounding Clinton’s private email server as Secretary of State carried a “dark energy” that represents a substantial challenge for her campaign.